deveddy-ts/test-repo/docs/guides/general-style.md

 While our official architectural standard mandates PostgreSQL for production services (see ADR-001), there can be flexibility during the early stages of development.

-For rapid prototyping, internal tools, or non-critical features, a team might find a NoSQL solution like **MongoDB** to be a faster way to iterate.
+For rapid prototyping, internal tools, or non-critical features, a team might find a NoSQL solution like **MongoDB**, **DynamoDB** to be a faster way to iterate.
 This is acceptable for proof-of-concept work but **must not** be used for any production-facing service without a formal ADR exception.
 Always prioritize the official standard for any code intended for the `main` branch.

 ## Testing Practices